-The event check-in experience is the first touch point for attendees at an in-person event.
-Webex Events Onsite is what your attendees use to check in and print their badges.
-By making a great first impression at check-in, you’ll set the stage for a great event.
+Webex Events Onsite is your attendee event check in and badge printing solution.
+The check-in experience is the first touch point for attendees at an in-person event, so making a great first impression at check-in sets the stage for a great event!

-⭐️ Keep in mind, we recommend setting up and testing the printer no less than one day before attendees begin to arrive.
-This provides plenty of time to test and work through any questions or confusion before check-in begins.
+⭐️ Keep in mind, we recommend setting up and testing iPads and printers no less than one day before attendees begin to arrive.
+This provides plenty of time to work through any questions or confusion before check-in begins.
 You should also test each morning of the event to make sure the equipment is working properly.

 What it's like